 The M.S. degree program is a non-thesis program but a paper, based on the student's original research investigation of a selected program in biology, constitutes one of the requirements.
-Each student must take two full biology graduate core courses (BISC 582 and BISC 583 or NEUR 524 and NEUR 525), two seminars and additional graduate courses or research units for a minimum of 24 units.
+Each student must take 8 units of biology graduate core courses (BISC 582, BISC 584 and BISC 585) or neurobiology courses (NEUR 524 and either NEUR 531 or NEUR 532), two seminars and additional graduate courses or research units for a minimum of 24 units.
 Students also must satisfy the residency and other requirements of the Graduate School.
 Further details of these requirements are contained within each graduate program's particular requirements and policies.